Missouri Tigers football: Oklahoma

+Oklahoma leads the series 67-25–5 through the 2024 season.
+From 1940 through 1974, the teams played for the Tiger-Sooner Peace Pipe trophy.
+The rivalry was renewed in 2024, as the teams are members of the same conference again.
+Missouri won the 2024 matchup 30-23.

 South Carolina

 A new rivalry was started in 2012 when Missouri joined the SEC East.
 With both schools located in cities named Columbia (Columbia, Missouri, and Columbia, South Carolina), the mayors of the cities commemorate the winner with the "Mayor's Cup" trophy for the annual game.
-Missouri leads the series 8-5 as of the conclusion of the 2022 season.
+Missouri leads the series 10–6 as of the conclusion of the 2025 edition of the rivalry.